manasi-sharma/cs224w-ogbl-ddi/README.md

 Our post was selected by the CS224W staff as particularly impressive and eligible to be published on the course's blog (still in progress): https://medium.com/stanford-cs224w.

-Our highest Test Hits@20 value, 56.14% from the GIN network, exceeds many of the lower scores on the ogbl-ddi Benchmark Leaderboard (https://paperswithcode.com/sota/link-property-prediction-on-ogbl-ddi), and would currently place at position 16 on the Leaderboard.
+Our highest Test Hits@20 value, 56.14% from the GIN network, exceeds lower scores on the ogbl-ddi Benchmark Leaderboard (https://ogb.stanford.edu/docs/leader_linkprop/#ogbl-ddi), and would currently place at position 10 on the Leaderboard.
 We are working on possibly including our results on the Leaderboard website.